mars0i/masonclj/doc/general/README.md

 be useful for anyone interested in using MASON with Clojure, or interested in writing ABMs in Clojure.

+However, these notes do provide rationales for some of the design choices assumed by masonclj.

 ## Files in this directory:

 * [ABMsInClojure.md](https://github.com/mars0i/masonclj/blob/master/doc/general/ABMsInClojure.md):